Elegant London townhouses with ornate balconies and lush greenery.

 Work with a Specialist Agent

-IREIS Properties provides end-to-end bilingual support — from shortlisting properties and accompanying viewings to reviewing contracts — ensuring Taiwan buyers have expert guidance at every step.
+Engaging an agent who combines on-the-ground London knowledge with Mandarin fluency and genuine familiarity with the Taiwan buyer’s journey is arguably the single highest-value decision an overseas buyer can make.
+IREIS Properties provides end-to-end bilingual support — from shortlisting properties and accompanying viewings to reviewing contracts — ensuring Taiwan buyers have expert guidance at every step of a process that can otherwise feel opaque from abroad.

 Before You Travel: Financial Preparation and Document Checklist